DataDog/integrations-extras/artie/README.md

 [Artie][1] is a real-time database replication product for syncing data from source databases to data warehouses.

-With this integration, you can receive metrics about your Artie deployments directly to your Datadog account in order to monitor the health of your data pipelines.
-Metrics include number of rows processed over time, ingestion lag, flush time, and replication slot size.
+With this integration, you can view metrics about your Artie deployments directly in Datadog to monitor the health of your data pipelines.
+Metrics from this integration include the number of rows processed over time, ingestion lag, flush time, and replication slot size.

 ## Setup